miwermi/kickstarter-analysis/README.md

 #### Outcomes Based on Launch Date Conclusions:

 Louise would do well to launch her kickstarter campaign in May.
-May has the highest success rate of any month accouding to the data analyized.
+May has the highest success rate of any month according to the data analyzed.
 Louise should aim to completely avoid launching in December or January.

 ![Outcomes Based On Goals](Assets/Outcomes_vs_Goals.png)
 #### Outcomes based on Goals Conclusions:

-Louise should try to get her play produced for less money - OR simply run her kickstarter fundraiser for at a lower campaign rater - and find a supplemental source of funding (or perhaps lauch a second campaign later).
+Louise should try to get her play produced for less money - OR simply run her kickstarter fundraiser for at a lower campaign rater - and find a supplemental source of funding (or perhaps launch a second campaign later).